 Addiction wreaks havoc on your mind’s ability to cope with stress, enjoy simple pleasures, and find meaning in the rhythm of daily life.
 It does this by interfering with your body’s natural physiological processes, such as hormone regulation and metabolism.

 A holistic treatment of drug addiction cannot overlook the long-term recovery process.
 There is no one-size-fits-all solution to the psychological aspect of substance abuse recovery.
 Some people thrive in a Narcotic’s Anonymous (NA) or similar program, while others respond best to behavioral therapy, often coupled with alternative therapies like art or music.
 For some, simply having a close mentor or a highly supportive family is its own kind of therapy.
 The key to all of these approaches is compassion, kindness, understanding, and the commitment to stay with you for the long haul.

 NAD IV: A Different Kind of Therapy

 While long-term support is crucial for a recovering addict, the first days and weeks of your new journey into sobriety are likely to be the most intense.
-This is a time when your body needs to be taken care of, nourished, and handled gently.
 The greatest favor you can do yourself is to reject more potentially addictive medications and choose a treatment that replenishes your body’s natural resources.